 One of the most significant advantages of an angled spotting scope is the fact that it can easily be shared by a group of people without worrying about the eye level of the scope.
 It is perfect for families with kids, as everyone will be able to just look down in the scope instead of bending or reaching for the eyepiece.
 That, of course, is valid if the scope is mounted on a tripod, which those are in most cases.

 These kinds of scopes are also far easier to use when you are observing a bird flying above or you are sitting down.
 The 45 degrees angle removes the straining of your neck in order to see something above your line of sight.
-For bird watching groups or people who like to sit down while observing, this is a good option.
+For bird-watching groups or people who like to sit down while observing, this is a good option.

 Straight Spotting Scopes

-Eyepieces determine the amount of magnification a scope will possess.
+Eyepieces determine the amount of magnification the scope will possess.
 There are fixed and zoom eyepieces which do basically what their names tell.
 Fixed eyepieces have a fixed amount of magnification to them and are good if you are observing a single spot on a regular basis.